-During Spring 2018, the committee reviewed 44 faculty requests for 42 positions (two positions were shared between two or more areas), ranked the positions based on the rubric developed and revised by the committee, and forwarded their recommendations to the PIE Committee and President's Cabinet for approval.
-The approved list was used to hire many of the new tenure-track faculty during Spring 2018 to begin in Fall 2018.
-The list has also been used to identify new tenure track positions to be hired during Fall 2018 to begin during the Spring 2019 semester.
-The committee met to reflect on the process used to rank requests and, as a result, revised the request form.
-The committee also worked with campus research to design an online form with areas pre-populated with data specific to the instructional or service area making the request.
-All changes were implemented during the Fall 2018 program review cycle.
-The committee will again meet in the Spring to begin discussion on the process to rank the next round of requests and to review and discuss the request and ranking process, other work of the committee, and to recommend any suggested changes resulting from the review.
+During Spring 2019, the committee reviewed 45 faculty requests for 44 positions (one position was a duplicate request), ranked the positions based on the rubric developed and revised by the committee, and forwarded their recommendations to the PIE Committee and President's Cabinet for approval.
+The approved list will be used to hire new tenure-track faculty for the upcoming academic year dependent upon the number of vacant faculty positions and funding.
+The list has also been used in the past to identify new tenure track positions.
+The committee met in April and June to review the process used to rank requests and, as a result, revised the request form and the rubric.
+The committee also worked with campus research to modify the types of data specific to the instructional or service area making the request that will assist Program Review Writers in supporting their requests.
+All changes will be implemented during the Fall 2019 program review cycle.
+The committee will meet during the Fall and again in the Spring of 2020 to begin discussion on the process to rank the next round of requests and to review and discuss the request and ranking process, other work of the committee, and to recommend any suggested changes resulting from the review.